apathete-str/MyTerminal-for-Study/README.md

 # MyTerminal-for-Study
 ---
-A set of intuitive configs for for making a user-friendly shell for linux newbies and veterans-(maybe ).
+A set of intuitive configs and tools for for making a user-friendly shell for linux newbies and veterans-(maybe ).
 The choices are heavily opinionated

 ### BASED ON :
 [![Ubuntu](https://img.shields.io/badge/OS-Ubuntu-E9431F?style=for-the-badge&logo=ubuntu&logoColor=white)](https://ubuntu.com/)